 Growing up, my parents taught me knowledge is power, and it was my hometown, "Rocket City," that launched my interest in science and engineering.
 I attended Spelman College as a chemistry major and NASA Women In Science & Engineering Scholarship recipient.
 This led me to some amazing experiences and eventually multiple career changes.

-After three years at Spelman College, I went on to attend the University of Michigan and to graduate from the Atlanta University Center Dual Degree Engineering Program.
+After three years at Spelman College, I went on to attend the University of Michigan and graduated from the Atlanta University Center Dual Degree Engineering Program.
 I earned both a degree in chemistry and in civil/environmental engineering.
-After graduation, I joined the Detroit District of the U.S. Army Corps of Engineers as a civil engineer responsible for environmental restoration and construction projects.
+After graduation, I joined the Detroit District of the U.S. Army Corps of Engineers as a civil engineer and was responsible for environmental restoration and construction projects.

 championing STEM EDUCATION